 Datadog vs Elastic Observability

 Both Datadog and Elastic offer broad observability capabilities, but their architecture and cost models differ significantly.
-Elastic emphasizes flexibility, search, and open-source extensibility—but struggles with MELT integration, OpenTelemetry maturity, and self-managed complexity.
-Datadog, on the other hand, provides a cohesive SaaS platform that’s easier to onboard but comes with high cost unpredictability and limited deployment flexibility.
+Elastic emphasises flexibility, search, and open-source extensibility, but adds extra cost for support, egress, and retention, and self-hosting.
+Datadog, on the other hand, provides a cohesive SaaS platform that’s easier to onboard but comes with high cost and SaaS-only deployment

 3. Dynatrace